DilanCF/CMSC412_notes/lecture/Lecture15.md

 IN the page table, the first three entries are common

-If here are any mem refs within proess, will be done correctly
+If here are any mem refs within process, will be done correctly

 How to ensure this?
-* Resevre the upper half of addres space as common
+* Reserve the upper half of address space as common

 All shared code could now share the relevant code

 ![Alt text](img/Lecture15/image-63.png)

-Probrlem: If we have 2^32 address space and 4K pages, page soace can be up to 4 million!!
+Problem: If we have 2^32 address space and 4K pages, page space can be up to 4 million!!

 4 mil * 4bytes = 16million per process